chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/ssl.md

 ## Syntax

-An `ssl` resource block declares an SSL port, and then other properties of the test like cipher and/or protocol:
+An `ssl` resource block declares an TLS/SSL port, and then other properties of the test like cipher and/or protocol:

     describe ssl(port: #) do
       it { should be_enabled }